Scouts South Africa: Aims and principles

-The aim of Scouts South Africa is to contribute to the development of boys, girls and young adults in achieving their full potentials as individuals, as responsible members of their local, national, and international communities by developing their character, training them in citizenship and developing their spiritual, social, mental, and physical qualities.
+The aim of Scouts South Africa is to contribute to the development of children and young adults in achieving their full potentials as individuals, as responsible members of their local, national, and international communities by training them in citizenship and developing their social, mental, spiritual and physical attributes.

-Scouts South Africa is based on the principles of duty to God, duty to others, and duty to self.
+Scouts South Africa is based on the principles of duty to one's God, duty to others, and duty to self.
 These three principles govern the entire advancement programme and teach the Scout to be loyal to the religion that expresses them, to be loyal to the country in which they reside and to be responsible in their own development.

 History

 Organized Scouting spread to South Africa only a few months after its birth in Britain in 1907.
-In 1908, several troops formed in Cape Town, Natal, and Johannesburg and the following year saw the first official registration of South African troops.
+In 1908, several troops formed in Cape Town, KwaZulu-Natal, and Johannesburg and the following year saw the first official registration of South African troops.

 Scouting in South Africa grew rapidly, and in 1912 Robert Baden-Powell visited South African Scouts.
 Due to the rapid spread of Scouting it became necessary to provide some form of local co-ordination.
 Provincial Councils were formed in South Africa between 1912 and 1916.
 These councils had no direct contact with each other and reported directly to Imperial Scout Headquarters in London.

 The first Union Scout Council was formed in 1922 to provide a common national control on an advisory basis.
 Six years later, in 1928, the Union Scout Council adopted a constitution which enabled it to perform the functions of Imperial Scout Headquarters.

 Scouting in South Africa, as in most British Colonies (such as Rhodesia), was originally segregated by race.
 This did not prevent black Scout groups from forming, and in the 1920s, black Scouts were given the name Klipspringers (a type of small antelope).
 The Pathfinder Council was formed in 1929.

 In 1930, the Imperial Scout Headquarters granted the complete independence of the Scout Movement in South Africa.
 Work started on yet another constitution which was finalised in 1936 at Bloemfontein during the visit of Baden-Powell.
 During 1937, the Boy Scouts Association of South Africa became a member of the International Scout Conference (now World Scout Conference) and was registered with the International Bureau (now World Scout Bureau) on 1 December 1937.
 South Africa was the first of the Commonwealth countries to achieve independence for its Scout Movement.